Love Hearts

 4. Complete Rnd 3, again crocheting through both layers.

-5. If you’d like to make a hanging loop to string your hearts into a garland, keep the yarn tail long and use it to form the hanging loop.
+5. Fasten off.
+If you’d like to make a hanging loop to string your hearts into a garland, keep the yarn tail long and use it to form the hanging loop.
 If not, use a yarn needle to lose the end between the two layers of the heart.

 love hearts crochet pattern by planetjune